On Saturdays between 27th August and 15th October 2005, steam will have

 main-line excursions are kept here.
 They have a magnificent set of traditional red

 carriages.
-See the website for more information - http://www.steaminc.org.nz/.
-There is the
+See the website for more information - http://www.steaminc.org.nz/

 Wellington Tramway Museum nearby.